pderaaij/research-intrapreneurship/thesis/chapter-1.md

 The contribution of this paper to the academics is twofold.
 First, a recurring question in the field of intrapreneurship is the influence of teams on intrapreneurial behaviour [@neessen2019; @deJong2015].
 The answers of this research contribute to the field by displaying if and how the team affects intrapreneurial behaviour of an individual.
 Specifically, if a psychological safe team environment acts as a catalyst or as a coping mechanism in the case of autonomy (mis)fit for the individual.
 Secondly, this also answers a question raised by @vanVianen2018: "which environmental and individual factors mitigate experienced misfits?".
 In the case of this research the question is if psychological safety mitigates the experienced autonomy misfit.

-Polynomial regression analysis is used to not simply see fit or misfit binary.
+Two types of misfit exist.
 By using polynomial regression analysis and the accompanying surface response analysis the type of misfit can be determined.
+Investigating the both types of misfit is important.
 Misfit can be either an excess (having too much of it) or a deficiency (having too less of it).
-Prior research shows that excess misfit can have different outcomes then deficient misfts [@stiglbauer2018, @vogel2016].
+Prior research shows that an excess of misfit can have different outcomes then a deficient misfit [@stiglbauer2018, @vogel2016].

 ### 1.3.2 Practical relevance